pMattheew/cs50-notes/CS50-Week-0.md

 ```
    Decimal

-    10²      10¹     10⁰  # They could be represented by powers
+    10²      10¹     10⁰  # They could be represented by powers, here the 'base' term makes sense
     100       10       1  # These are the places: hundreds, tens and units respectively
       1        2       3
 100 x 1 + 10 x 2 + 1 x 3  =  123

 --------------------------------

    Binary

 ...
 2²   2¹   2⁰  # And so forth...